Department of Pharmaceutical Sciences

 In professional program, Dr. Lyubchenko teaches PHSC 691: Pharmaceutical Science Applications in Pharmacy and PHSC520: Pharmaceutical Biochemistry.
 In the graduate program, Dr. Lyubchenko teaches in PHSC-845: Quantitative Pharmaceutical Sciences, PHSC-921/BIOC-921: Biophysical Chemistry.
 He also coordinates and teaches a PHSC 848 course: Bioimaging and Nanoimaging focused on applications of nanotechnology to pharmaceutical science and biomedicine.

 Research in the Lyubchenko lab (Pharmaceutical Nanoimaging and Nanoengineering Laboratory, PNNL) focuses on understanding fundamental mechanisms underlying health and disease, which are key to developing new and more effective diagnostics and medications.
 This primarily basic research allows us not only identifies new drug targets for small molecule drugs, it also develops the tools and methods to discover novel approaches for diagnostic, treatment and disease prevention and to more rapidly determine their efficacy at the molecular level.
-The research is categorized into four broad areas, with interplay and overlap among them (1) Structural genomics in relation to cancer and other diseases, (2) Molecular mechanisms Alzheimer’s, Parkinson’s and other protein aggregation diseases, (3) Protein-DNA interactions for novel approaches for HIV restriction.
+The research is categorized into three broad areas, with interplay and overlap among them (1) Structural genomics in relation to cancer and other diseases, (2) Molecular mechanisms Alzheimer’s, Parkinson’s and other protein aggregation diseases, (3) Protein-DNA interactions for novel approaches for HIV restriction.
 We also have a keen interest in new and innovative instrumentation, working on development of novel nanoimaging and nanoprobing approaches.

-The projects are funded by one NSF and four NH grants.
+The projects are funded by NSF and NIH grants.